rowett/lifeviewer/README.md

 # LifeViewer

-This is LifeViewer, a scriptable pattern viewer for Life-like cellular automata.
+This is LifeViewer, a scriptable pattern editor and viewer for Life-like cellular automata.
 Designed to be easy to embed in your own web site.

 Currently used on: